Christine Feather MBACP (Accred)

 Areas of counselling I deal with

 I charge from £50 per one hour session.
-I do give a small concession to trainee counsellors and students if asked.
+I do give a small concession to trainee counsellors if asked.

 For supervision of counsellors I charge £45 an hour or £60 for a one and a half hour session.

-I offer appointments on a Monday, Tuesday and Thursday early evening and Tuesday and Thursday afternoon in Leicester.
-Home appointments are more flexible.
+I offer appointments on a Tuesday and Wednesday afternoon/early evening in Leicester.
+Phone or video appointments are more flexible.